TobiHasse/MRDAST/README.md

 ### This repository contains additional code to eliminate the Statistics and Machine Learning Toolbox dependency:
 - pctile_TRH.m is a homemade approximation using the algorithm described in the MATLAB online documentation for pctile.m
+- To ease implementation without vs with the Statistics and Machine Learning Toolbox, I wrote a wrapper function called pctile.m which transfers the call to pctile_TRH.m.
+This wrapper function will be posted in a separate repository called Private Functions with Public Names
 - additionally this repository updates ....
 - _____ compatibility for MATLAB 2021a